 Disadvantages of European Blackjack

 One major drawback of this variation is that there is no hole card and the dealer cannot check for Blackjack.
-This means that players can make additional moves on their hand and lose all of their wagered money in an instant if the dealer gets a natural Blackjack.
-Some other rules which increase the house edge are the restrictions imposed on splitting and resplitting.
+This means that players may make additional moves and lose all of their wagered money in an instant if the dealer gets a natural Blackjack.
+Other rules that increase the house edge are the restrictions imposed on splitting and resplitting.

-As previously indicated, card counters can greatly benefit from this version.
-However, the casinos have thought this matter through which resulted in imposing some counter-measures in order to prevent them from keeping track of the cards successfully.
+As mentioned earlier, card counters can greatly benefit from this version.
+However, casinos have anticipated this and have imposed counter-measures to prevent them from keeping track of the cards successfully.

-Players should bear in mind that some places use Continuous Shuffling Machines (CSMs), which makes the card counting process altogether ineffective.
-CSMs should not be mistaken with Automatic Shuffling Machines (ASMs) since ASM-shuffled tables are vulnerable to efficiently counting cards.
-Therefore, it is always best to double-check the rules of the game in the particular casino in order to avoid any added changes which favour the casino even more.
+Players should bear in mind that some places use Continuous Shuffling Machines (CSMs), which render card counting altogether ineffective.
+CSMs should not be mistaken for Automatic Shuffling Machines (ASMs) since ASM-shuffled tables remain susceptible to efficient card counting.
+Therefore, it is always best to double-check the rules of the game in the particular casino to avoid any additional changes that favour the casino even more.

 Conclusion

-European Blackjack is undoubtedly one of the most interesting versions of the game which is the reason why players can find it online as well.
-It gives them significantly good chances of winning as long as they have a reliable strategy and good skills.
-It is recommended for players to take their time and have a look at the rules of this variation as there are so many subtleties which can have a great impact on their performance.
+European Blackjack is undoubtedly one of the most interesting versions of the game, which is why players can easily find it online as well.
+It offers solid chances of winning, provided you have a reliable strategy and sound skills.
+Players are therefore advised to take their time to study the rules of this variation, as numerous subtleties can have a significant impact on their performance.

-If they want to win in the long term and make a profit while playing this version, it is advisable to first get familiar with the classic Blackjack as it uses its fundamental principles.
-Moreover, it is a variation which is beneficial for card counters and card counting systems are considered to be more advanced and this is the reason why players should prepare themselves as much as possible beforehand.
+If they want to win in the long term and make a profit while playing this version, it is advisable to first get familiar with the classic Blackjack, as it uses the same fundamental principles.
+Moreover, this variation is beneficial for card counters, and because card-counting systems are relatively advanced, players should prepare themselves as thoroughly as possible beforehand.